Revenge of the Nerds II: Nerds in Paradise: Plot

 The Lambda Lambda Lambdas from Adams College head to a national fraternity convention in Fort Lauderdale, Florida.
 Lewis Skolnick's best friend Gilbert Lowe cannot come, due to breaking his leg during a chess game.
-At the Royal Flamingo Hotel, a trainee named Sunny Carstairs informs Lewis that their reservation is canceled and has been given to the Alpha Betas.
-The acting manager Buzz explains to Sunny that they do not want nerds staying in the hotel.
+At the Royal Flamingo Hotel, a trainee named Sunny informs Lewis that their reservation is canceled and has been given to the Alpha Betas.
+The acting manager Buzz explains to Sunny Carstairs that they do not want nerds staying in the hotel.
 The Tri-Lambs also meet Sunny's friend Stewart, a geeky bellboy.
 Poindexter finds a dilapidated hotel called the Hotel Coral Essex, located in a shady neighborhood, and makes their reservation there.
 Roger Latimer, the president of the local chapter of Alpha Betas (and chairman of the regional conference), along with Ogre and his fellow Alphas plan to get rid of the Tri-Lambs.

-Heading to the United Fraternity pre-conference barbecue, the Lambdas end up in the Florida swamplands (intentionally given wrong directions by Roger) and confront a group of Seminole Indians in an ancient Mayan temple, an act concocted by the Alphas to humiliate the Tri-Lambs into leaving the conference.
+Heading to the United Fraternity pre-conference barbecue, the Lambdas end up in the Florida swamplands (intentionally given wrong directions by Roger) and confront a tribe of Seminole Indians in an ancient Mayan temple, an act concocted by the Alphas to humiliate the Tri-Lambs into leaving the conference.
 They are captured, forced to strip to their underwear, chased by alligators and later Ogre, and forced to make their way across town back to their hotel in their underwear.

 The next day, Roger announces a new bylaw to be voted upon by the conference: "Proposition 15", which would require physical as well as academic standards to be met by all members of the conference.
 Lewis's argument against the proposition is co-opted by a wet-nightie contest happening poolside.
 The Lambdas decide to beat the Alphas at their own game and throw a party at the Hotel Coral Essex.
 The neon sign outside the hotel is deliberately broken so that it reads "Hot oral sex", which draws people for miles.
 The Tri-Lambs perform a rock/rap "No On 15" song outside of the hotel, winning over the crowd.
 Prop 15 is voted down the next morning.
 Roger expresses a desire to make peace with the Tri-Lambs, and to that end he proposes a bylaw stating that any fraternity found guilty of a crime will be expelled from the conference and their charter revoked.
 The Lambdas, satisfied that the Alphas now cannot attack them without being expelled from the conference, accept their offer of friendship and their luxurious hotel suite at the Royal Flamingo.
 Roger encourages Sunny to grab a couple of girls and take the Tri-Lambs to the beach in his car.
 On the beach Sunny and Lewis get to know and like each other.
 Roger reports his car stolen, and the Lambdas are arrested.